Same-sex couple families in Australia

 This fact sheet highlights some of the key trends in same-sex couple families in Australia.
 While challenges still face same-sex families, it indicates there have been improvements in societal attitudes to same-sex relationships.

 - Acceptance of the equality of same-sex couples is steadily increasing, and is strongest among women and young people.
-Public support for equal rights between same-sex and heterosexual couples has increased from 38% in 2005 to 51% in 2011.

 How many same-sex couple families are there in Australia?

 Australian families are characterised by increasing diversity – including a rise in the number of same-sex couple families.

 The Australian Census started collecting information on same-sex couples in 1996.
 According to the 2011 Census, there were 33,700 same-sex couples in Australia, a rise of 32% since 2006 (ABS, 2012).
 Same-sex couples accounted for 0.7% of all couple households in 2011, compared with 0.6% in 2006 and 0.3% in 1996.